No. 1 Alabama has no mercy for Mercer

-TUSCALOOSA, Ala. -- Top-ranked Alabama easily took care of business in its Iron Bowl tune-up on Saturday morning, dominating Mercer 56-0 on Senior Day at Bryant-Denny Stadium.
+TUSCALOOSA, Ala. -- Top-ranked Alabama easily took care of business in its Iron Bowl tune-up on Saturday, dominating Mercer 56-0 on Senior Day at Bryant-Denny Stadium.

 Quarterback Jalen Hurts completed all seven of his pass attempts for 180 yards and three touchdowns, leaving the game in the second quarter because of the big early lead.
 The Crimson Tide (11-0) led 35-0 at halftime against the Bears of the Football Championship Subdivision.